Construction and Building Inspectors

 Slow growth relative to other professions.

-The number of 'Construction and Building Inspectors' job openings is expected to remain the same by 2033
+The number of 'Construction and Building Inspectors' job openings is expected to decline 0.8% by 2034

 Total employment, and estimated job openings